arhankundu99/System-Design/HLD/Music Service/README.md

 ## Architecture
 - POST api which would contain the above info (song_id, user_id, etc).
 This api is triggered when the song is selected to play from the client side.
 - The service adds the events in kafka brokers.
-- Batch job runs every hour and consumes events from the brokers and adds in DB.
+- Batch job runs every hour and consumes events from the brokers and adds in Data warehouses like `BigQuery`.
-- Jobs which would do aggregations for each usecase and add in memory databases like redis.
+- Jobs which would do aggregations for each usecase and add in memory databases like redis and persistant relational / non relational databases.
 - Client invokes `GET` api to get songs which reads from CDN cache.
 In case of cache miss / cache ttl expiry in CDN, the service would read from redis.
+In case of redis miss, then query to DB